New Jersey Field Office Procedures for Project Review

 - Indication if the Service's recommendations to protect other wildlife resources will be implemented.

-- Your contact information including telephone number (with any extension), fascimile number, U.S. mailing address, and electronic mail address.
+- Your contact information including telephone number (with any extension), facsimile number, U.S. mailing address, and electronic mail address.

-Please mail (do not fax or e-mail) the above information along with your request for informal Section 7 consultation or technical assistance to the address listed below.
 The NJFO understands that all the information requested above may not be available at the time you make your request (e.g., detailed project plans); however, please provide as much information as possible to expedite our review.
+Due to staffing constraints, submissions lacking necessary project information will be returned via email.

 New Jersey Field Office